vwellmo57/CircuitPython/README.md

 ### Picture

 <img src="MEDIA/ServoTouch.PNG" width="392"/>

-This image is a wiring diagram by [Philip Breen](https://www.github.com/pbreen40) and shows the servo wiring as well as the capacitive touch leads.
+This image shows the servo wiring as well as the capacitive touch leads.
 The servo is Black/Brown -> Ground, Red -> 5v, and Yellow/White -> Signal.
 The leads can be put in any analog pins.

 ### Reflection
 `Servo.py`